alphaleonis/AlphaVSS/README.md

 AlphaVSS duplicates the original VSS API quite closely, but some things have been changed to conform more to the “.NET way” of doing things.
 The following is a brief summary of some of the differences:

-    Most of the interfaces from the VSS API are exposed as classes in AlphaVSS, for example the C++ interface IVssWMDependency is represented as the .NET class VssWMDependency.
+* Most of the interfaces from the VSS API are exposed as classes in AlphaVSS, for example the C++ interface `IVssWMDependency` is represented as the .NET class `VssWMDependency`.
+Some abbreviations in identifiers are written out, for example `IVssSnapshotProp` has become `VssSnapshotProperties`

-    Some abbreviations in identifiers are written out, for example IVssSnapshotProp has become VssSnapshotProperties Identifiers are written exclusively using CamelCase and rewritten to avoid abbreviations and unnecessary prefixes.
-For example the enumeration VSSSNAPSHOTCONTEXT is represented as VssSnapshotContext, VSSCTXFILESHARE_BACKUP became FileShareBackup and so on.
+* Identifiers are written exclusively using CamelCase and rewritten to avoid abbreviations and unnecessary prefixes.
+For example the enumeration `VSSSNAPSHOTCONTEXT` is represented as `VssSnapshotContext`, `VSSCTXFILESHARE_BACKUP` became `FileShareBackup` and so on.

-    Errors are handled by exceptions instead of return codes.
+* Errors are handled by exceptions instead of return codes.
 AlphaVSS provides a full set of exception classes matching the various possible return codes from the native VSS API.
-For example the error code VSS_E_LEGACY_PROVIDER generates an exception of the type VssLegacyProviderException.
+For example the error code `VSS_E_LEGACY_PROVIDER` generates an exception of the type `VssLegacyProviderException`.

-    Many methods of the VSS interfaces were changed to avoid out-parameters and to use standard .NET constructs instead of the more clumsy C++ constructs.
-Some methods have become properties, and enumerations of various kinds are represented as IEnumerable<T> or IList<T> instead of the more cumbersome versions used in the C++ interfaces.
+* Many methods of the VSS interfaces were changed to avoid out-parameters and to use standard .NET constructs instead of the more clumsy C++ constructs.
+Some methods have become properties, and enumerations of various kinds are represented as `IEnumerable<T>` or `IList<T>` instead of the more cumbersome versions used in the C++ interfaces.
 This should be clear from the API Reference documentation.

 ## Limitations